Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 It’s like you’re holding a hammer, which is where this exercise, a bicep curl variation gets its name from.

 Now curl your arms, still with a shoulder-width grip and concentrate on pumping up your short head biceps.
-Then slowly lower them down again to your starting point, without loosening your hands grip.

 8. Rotating Curls